DanielBarie/FritzingBuild/README.md

 - create statically linkable libraries.
 While easy for the smaller depedencies (quazip etc...)
 I don't feel like doing it all over for Qt.
 - package libraries with app: Copy .so files into the lib dir of the packaged app.

+### Packaging Libraries with the app
+see modified release.sh script.
+But: building the parts database needs a GUI?
+Well, we'll have to run this with a GUI, then.

 Don't choose 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu```
 But since we're at it...